 What’s the benefit of finding out about their motivation and if they are up to reducing their asking price a bit or doing a creatively structured deal (e.g., rent-to-own)?

 It will also give you valuable information about your chances of influencing them for the other issues mentioned in the table above.

 It’s actually a great way to filter the stubborn ones out.

 A Bad Condition and/or Layout of a House

-The next reason that we can somewhat influence is the “bad” condition or layout of a house (no curb appeal, a bad roof, too much clutter, no upgrades, etc.).
+The next reason we can somewhat influence is the “bad” condition or layout of a house (no curb appeal, a bad roof, too much clutter, no upgrades, etc.).

 While we can’t control or influence the bad decisions sellers made in the past, we can try to influence the problem-solving part of today.

-Depending on the seller’s motivation to sell and the financial capacity, you may propose several solutions in different price ranges to improve the curb appeal, the bad roof, the layout, and the other things that have the respective house in a bad condition.
+Depending on the seller’s motivation to sell and the financial capacity, you may propose several solutions in different price ranges to improve the curb appeal, the bad roof, the layout, and the other things that have the respective house in bad condition.